A Phase-field Model for Apoptotic Cell Death: Comparison of electron microscopy images and simulations

-Another key characteristic of apoptosis observed in the electron microscopy images in \cite{you2019correction} is the nucleation, that is, the formation of cavities.
-Figure \ref{fig:mem_bleb_finger_form} exhibits the nucleation in the electron microscopy image (A) and the simulation (B).
-However, a more pronounced representation of nucleation can be seen in Figure \ref{fig:cavity-formation} where two large cavities can be seen at the interface in both the microscopy image of a PC3 cell (A) and the simulation (B).
-In both images it is observed that the structure surrounding the nucleation is maintained over a greater time course than the integrity of the primary region of the cyto phase field $\varphi$.
+Another key characteristic of apoptosis observed in the electron microscopy images in \cite{you2015kml001} is the nucleation, that is, the formation of cavities.
+Figure~\ref{fig:mem_bleb_finger_form} exhibits the nucleation in the electron microscopy image (A) and the simulation (B).
+However, a more pronounced representation of nucleation can be seen in Figure~\ref{fig:cavity-formation}, where two large cavities can be seen at the interface in both the microscopy image of a PC3 cell (A) and the simulation (B).
+In both images, it is observed that the structure surrounding the nucleation is maintained over a greater time course than the integrity of the primary region of the cyto phase field $\varphi$.
 This could be explained in our simulations by the nonexistence of the cytotoxic phase field $\sigma$.
-Thus, further degeneration of the cyto phase field $\varphi$ surrounding the nucleation could not occur and the structure around the nucleation persists.
-Furthermore, it was observed in Figure \ref{fig:internal_config_force_interface} that the internal configurational force at the interface vanishes around the nucleation and only exists where the phase field $\sigma$ is still present.
+Thus, further degeneration of the cyto phase field $\varphi$ surrounding the nucleation could not occur, and the structure around the nucleation persists.
+Furthermore, it was observed in Figure~\ref{fig:internal_config_force_interface} that the internal configurational force at the interface vanishes around the nucleation and only exists where the phase field $\sigma$ is still present.

-In the electron microscopy images presented in \cite{you2019correction}, the LNCaP cell line noticeably forms a greater number of cavities in the cell, and the cavities appear in higher frequency compared to those in PC3 cells.
-This can be seen in Figure \ref{fig:greater-number-of-cavity-formation} and is compared to the results from our simulation seen in \ref{fig:higher_reaction_rate_varied_beta_max}.
-Thus, we demonstrate we can account for these morphological changes in our simulations by introducing a higher rate of reaction for the degenaration of the cyto phase field $\varphi$.
+In the electron microscopy images presented by You~et~al.~\cite{you2015kml001}, the LNCaP cell line noticeably forms a greater number of nucleations in the cell, and the nucleations appear in higher frequency compared to those in PC3 cells.
+This can be seen in Figure~\ref{fig:greater-number-of-cavity-formation} and is compared to the results from our simulation seen in Figure~\ref{fig:higher_reaction_rate_varied_beta_max}.
+Thus, we demonstrate we can account for these morphological changes in our simulations by introducing a higher rate of reaction for the degradation of the cyto phase field $\varphi$.